-An itinerary specially for sports lovers and anyone looking to cycle and walk amongst the artistic and natural wonders of Cervia and Ravenna: no intense training needed, just come with the intent to enjoy every moment of the tour!
+An itinerary specially designed for sports lovers and anyone looking to cycle and walk amongst the artistic and natural wonders of Cervia and Ravenna: no intense training needed, just come with the intent to enjoy every moment of the tour!

 The route begins on an off road cycle path that stretches from Cervia to Ravenna, on an itinerary immersed in nature that will take you past sites and landmarks that bear witness to the area’s thousand-year-old history.
 Before you hop on your saddle and pedal towards Italy's Byzantine capital, read on for some tips on what to see in Cervia, the ancient salt town.